Collin Klein

-Collin Klein (born September 19, 1989) is an American college football coach and former quarterback who played for the Kansas State Wildcats.
-He appeared as a wide receiver for Kansas State during the 2009 season, and made his first career start at quarterback in a win against the Texas Longhorns during the 2010 season.
+Collin Klein (born September 19, 1989) is an American college football coach and former player.
+He is the offensive coordinator and quarterbacks coach for the Texas A&M Aggies.
+Klein played as a wide receiver for Kansas State during the 2009 season, and made his first career start at quarterback in a win against the Texas Longhorns during the 2010 season.
 Klein finished his college career ranked 15th all-time in career NCAA rushing touchdowns.

 Personal life

 Klein was born on September 19, 1989, to Doug and Kelly Klein.
 He played football for Loveland High School in Colorado and set school records for completion percentage and all-purpose yards.
 His younger brother, Kyle, was a wide receiver for Kansas State.
 His grandfather is a barber in Estes Park, Colorado.

 When Klein was in kindergarten, he became interested in learning to play the piano, and began taking lessons the next year.
 He would later learn how to play both the mandolin and the violin.